axelarnetwork/axelarjs-sdk/README.md

 ## Technical Overview

 The Axelar JS SDK is an npm dependency that includes libraries that make requests into the Axelar Network.

-Any request is routed through a node rest server that redirects requests through a coordinated collection of microservices controlled by Axelar; these microservices facilitate the relay of cross-chain transactions that run on top of the Axelar Network.
+- Any request from the JS SDK is routed through a node rest server that redirects requests through a coordinated collection of microservices controlled by Axelar.
+- These microservices facilitate the relay of cross-chain transactions that run on top of the Axelar Network.
-See diagram below.
+- See diagram below.

 ![Architecture diagram](sdk-diagram.png)